knpuniversity/symfony/knpu/extra-doctrine-collections/customizing-prototype.md

 and paste it here.
 It doesn't *really* matter, but I'll use `$` everywhere instead of `jQuery` to be consistent.

-Back in the edit template, include a proper script tag: `src=""` and pass it the `GenusAdminForm.js` path.
+Back in the edit template, include a proper script tag: `src=""` and pass in the `GenusAdminForm.js` path.

 Copy the *entire* `javascripts` block and then go into `new.html.twig`.
 Paste!